-Buried deep beneath a mountain on the isle of Anglesey, North Wales lies an extraordinary mineral wealth.
+Buried deep beneath a mountain on the Isle of Anglesey at the Copper Kingdom of North Wales lies an extraordinary mineral wealth.

 The Copper Kingdom tells the tale of the times and tribulations of the lives of our ancestors and of the transformation of a small fishing village into one of Wales’ most industrious towns of the 18th and 19th centuries.

 Take the time to meander over the rugged colourful pathways of Parys Mountain, the place that became the Copper Kingdom of the 18th century.
 Imagine over 1500 people working away in all weathers both above and below ground, mining and filtering out the precious copper ore for a solitary penny a day.

 Alternatively, venture down to the harbour where you can experience the working life of the Copper Lady, Miner, Smelter, Mine Manager or an Assay Manager, in our award winning interactive “Copper Kingdom Centre”

 Here too, you can visit the Sail Loft, a listed building with its sloping floor, a place for a small bite to eat and with further information about the ship building industry which grew up to service the needs of the copper mine.

 Copper Kingdom is full of history and is a location that should not be missed, fun for all of the family so why not follow its twists and turns learn about our local history and have a great day out.